freenas/freenas-docs/userguide/system.rst

   environment.

 * **Delete:** used to delete the highlighted entry, which also removes that entry from the boot menu.
-Since you cannot delete an entry that has been activated, this button will not appear for the active boot environment.
-If you need to delete an entry that  is currently activated, first activate another entry, which will clear the *On reboot* field of the currently activated entry.
-Note that this button will not be displayed for the *default* boot environment as this entry is needed in order to return the system to the original installation state.
+Since an activated entry cannot be deleted, this button will not appear for the active boot environment.
+To delete an entry that is currently activated, first activate another entry, which will clear the *On reboot* field of the currently activated entry.
+Note that this button will not appear for the *default* boot environment as this entry is needed in order to return the system to the original installation state.